 Or via email to NASM-Transfer@si.edu.

-Proposals for transfer of Museum artifacts will be evaluated on two broad criteria: A commitment to keep objects in the public domain and a capacity to ensure their long-term preservation.
+After the closing date, applications for transfer of Museum artifacts will be evaluated on two broad criteria: A commitment to keep objects in the public domain and a capacity to ensure their long-term preservation.
 The request form asks for information that will help National Air and Space Museum staff assess the ability of requesting organizations to meet these objectives.
 Some of the relevant factors include:

 The Museum will also seek to ensure that a level of geographic distribution is attained.
 Museum staff will notify all applicants as to its review and final decisions.
 All deaccession and transfer decisions are within the Museum's sole discretion.
 In the event of requests for the same object from more than a single organization, the answers provided within the request form will serve as the basis for ranking multiple requests.
 The Museum will not transfer objects to institutions seeking to use objects, or parts, for operational aircraft or spacecraft, and requests from private individuals will not be considered.